ficusjs/ficusjs-renderers/README.md

 })
 ```

-## `document.createElement`
+## document.createElement

-The simple `document.createElement` renderer is available in this package.
+The [`document.createElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) renderer is available in this package.
 In your component, return a template literal string containing HTML.

+This is only the `renderer` function and **does not use** a tagged template literal for rendering.

 ```js
 import { renderer } from 'https://cdn.skypack.dev/@ficusjs/renderers@3/create-element'